ahmedbham/azure-openai-api-levelup/docs/modules/Module0/prereq.md

 ### Configuring OpenID Connect in Azure

-* execute [aad-federated-cred.sh]() bash file in your local machine, passing your github username as the argument.
+* execute [aad-federated-cred.sh](../../../tools/deploy/module0/aad-federated-cred.sh) bash file in your local machine, passing your github username as the argument, as shown below:

 ```bash
 chmod +x ./tools/deploy/module0/aad-federated-cred.sh
 ./tools/deploy/module0/aad-federated-cred.sh <github-username>
 ```

-* note the appId echoed by the script for next step
+* note down the **appId** echoed by the running the above script for use in next step

 ### Setting Github Actions secrets

-1. Open your forked Github repository and click on the `Settings` tab.
+1. Open your forked Github repository in Github and click on the `Settings` tab.
 2. In the left-hand menu, expand `Secrets and variables`, and click on `Actions`.
 3. Click on the `New repository secret` button for each of the following secrets:
    * `AZURE_SUBSCRIPTION_ID`(run `az account show --query id -o tsv` to get the value)